-Once one has finiteness of the monodromy acting on $H^2$, Theorem \ref{theo2} is a consequence of the following variant of Theorem \ref{theo2} whose proof uses the surjectivity of the period map proved by Huybrechts and Verbitsky's Torelli theorem (see \cite{verbi}, and also \cite{huybrechtsbourbaki}). \begin{theo} Let $\mathcal{Z}\rightarrow \Delta$ be a projective morphism with general fiber $Z_t$ a smooth hyper-K\"ahler manifold.
-Assume the monodromy acting on $H^2(Z_t,\mathbb{Q}) $ is finite.
-Then after a finite base change $S\rightarrow \Delta$, the family $\mathcal{Z}'_S:=\mathcal{Z}_{\Delta}\times_{\Delta}S\rightarrow S$ is bimeromorphic over $S$ to a family $\pi':\mathcal{Z}'\rightarrow S$ which is smooth proper over $S$ with projective hyper-K\"ahler fibers. \end{theo} \begin{rema} Let us emphasize that this is a result specific for hyper-K\"ahler manifolds.
+Once one has finiteness of the monodromy acting on $H^2$, Theorem \ref{theo2} is a consequence of the following variant of Theorem \ref{theo2} whose proof uses the surjectivity of the period map proved by Huybrechts and Verbitsky's Torelli theorem (see \cite{verbi}, and also \cite{huybrechtsbourbaki}). \begin{theo} Let $\mathcal{X}\rightarrow \Delta$ be a projective morphism with general fiber $X_t$ a smooth hyper-K\"ahler manifold.
+Assume the monodromy acting on $H^2(X_t,\mathbb{Q}) $ is finite.
+Then after a finite base change $S\rightarrow \Delta$, the family $\mathcal{X}_S:=\mathcal{X}\times_{\Delta}S\rightarrow S$ is bimeromorphic over $S$ to a family $\pi':\mathcal{X}'\rightarrow S$ which is smooth proper over $S$ with projective hyper-K\"ahler fibers. \end{theo} \begin{rema} Let us emphasize that this is a result specific to hyper-K\"ahler manifolds.
 There are examples of families of Calabi-Yau varieties for which the monodromy is finite, but not admitting a smooth filling after base change.
 The first example is due to Friedman \cite{friedman} who noticed that a generic degeneration to a quintic threefold with an $A_2$ singularity has finite order monodromy.
-Wang \cite[\S4]{wang} then checked that there is no smooth filling.
+Wang \cite[\S4]{wang} then checked that there is no smooth projective filling.
 Another example, this time for Calabi-Yau fourfolds, is that of a Lefschetz $1$-nodal degeneration of a sextic hypersurface in $\mathbb{P}^5$ which is treated in \cite{voisinlefdeg}.
 For this example, Morgan \cite{morgan} shows that the monodromy is finite in the group of isotopy classes of diffeomorphisms of the smooth fibers $X_t$, so that after finite base change, the family admits a $\mathcal{C}^\infty$ filling.
-It is proved in \cite{voisinlefdeg} that for no base change, the base-changed family admits a filling with a smooth Mo\"\i shezon fiber. \end{rema}
+It is proved in \cite{voisinlefdeg} that the base-changed family doesn't admit a filling with a smooth Moishezon fiber for any base change. \end{rema}